Walk Behind Leaf Blower Buyer's Guide

 Just as you'll find two different kinds of housings on walk behind leaf blowers, you'll also find two different styles and ways of propelling your blower:

 Push leaf blowers depend entirely on your strength and effort to push them forward.
-They may cost you some energy, but they'll also save you some money.
+They may cost you some energy, but they'll also save you money.
 If you think that you might prefer a leaf blower that takes less strength to push, look for a self-propelled leaf blower instead.